davidclaveau/lighthouse-web-notes/Week_2/Day_2/Asynchronous_Javascript.md

 * There's a thing with JS functions where a thing can be done **asynchronously**
   * JS does this by getting on with the other thing while one event is being processed and scheduled to happen later
+    * I.e. completing the main thread, and then completing other functions in the `event loop`

 ## Using `setTimeout()`

-* For example, we can use setTimeout to perform an action in *the future*
+* For example, we can use `setTimeout` to perform an action in *the future*

 ```js
 // (setTimeout takes a callback and a time)
 setTimeout( () => { console.log("Do something"); }, 3000 );
 ```

-* The setTimeout is soemthing that *schedules* something in the future
+* The `setTimeout` is a method that *schedules* something to be completed in the future (in ms)

 * JS takes two actions:
   * The *main thread*, where things happen sequentially
-  * After completing the main thread, it runs the *scheduled tasks*
+  * After completing the main thread, it runs the *scheduled tasks* in the `event loop`

 * We want to consolidate everything in a function: